 However, my friend realized that something had changed in the Hayward community (and in the larger culture) in the 20 years prior:

-He experienced the look on everyone’s faces at the beach that what he had some was more shocking and inappropriate than the young girl in responding to her mother!
+He experienced the look on everyone’s faces at the beach that what he had done was more shocking and inappropriate than the young girl in responding to her mother!

 It seemed as though the community of adults were no longer permitted or welcomed to help shape the inner-workings of our community.